vaish28/USA-Olympics-Analysis/README.md

  ##### 2) Resources for learning the concepts:-
-             •	Applied Plotting, Charting and Data Representation in Python Coursera Course by the University Of Michigan
+             •	Coursera Course by the University Of Michigan:- Applied Plotting, Charting and Data Representation in Python
              •	Python Documentation
              •	Matplotlib Documentation
              •	Seaborn Documentation